lee-joanne/yakker-backend/README.md

     - Comments associated with a given post are successfully able to be retrieved.
     - Comments are successfully able to be ordered based on number of likes and when the comment like was created at.
     - Comments are able to be liked and unliked, and have the number of likes changed accurately.
+    - All urls are working perfectly.
+Can view all comments when visiting `/comment/`.
+Can access specific comments in detail view when adding specific comment id to url.

 4. Follower:
     - Users are successfully able to follow other users.
 API successfully reads which user is the follower, and which user is being followed.